Leafwing-Studios/fop-rules/docs/character-options/classes/soulbinder.md

 At level 3, your connection to the soul of your dual allows you to respond to their shifting situations, reading their intent before they even begin to act.

-If your dual is an enemy, whenever they lose life, you may make an attack of opportunity against them.
-Your dual has disadvantage on attacks of opportunity against you.

 If your dual is an ally, at the start of their turn you may spend your reaction to use a pulse of your choice that affects them.
 As always, you cannot spend essence as part of this reaction.

+If your dual is an enemy, whenever they lose life, you may make an attack of opportunity against them.

 ## Attribute Improvement